flos-flower/easy-todo-app/README.md

-# Eazt TODO APP using React
+# Easy TODO APP using React

 App made for learning purposes